Magic Giant: 2017–2019: In the Wind

 The group released their debut album, In the Wind, on May 19, 2017.

 The band was picked as Elvis Duran's Artist of the Month, appearing on NBC's Today show with Hoda Kotb and Kathie Lee Gifford where they performed live their hit "Set on Fire".
 The group was also chosen as ALT 98.7's Artist in Residence.

 In June, Rolling Stone named the group one of 10 New Artists You Need to Know, calling "Set on Fire" the "perfect music festival fare."
 Matt Pinfield named the song his Trending Track.

 "Set on Fire" had reached the top 25 on Mediabase's US Alternative Chart as of July 3, 2017.

 Their newer single "Window" had reached top 40 on the Hot AC radio chart as of December 10, 2017.

 The band toured with The Revivalists and Atlas Genius, and played summer festivals including Firefly, WayHome, and Arroyo Seco.

 In 2018, the group was announced on Coachella's lineup.
 Billboard named Magic Giant one of the "10 Awesome Bands playing Coachella 2018".

-2019–Present: Disaster Party
+2019–2020: Disaster Party

 The group released their single "Disaster Party" November 14, 2019, via S-Curve Records / BMG which had reached top 25 on Billboard's Alternative Chart as of June 13, 2020.
 The trio says the song was inspired by the California wildfires, noting tragedies "actually can bring people together".

 The band co-headlined a US tour with rock band American Authors.

 The single made its national TV debut when the group performed it on Good Morning America driving the track into the Top 10 iTunes ALT chart.

 The group created and hosted a digital music festival called Live From Quarantine, raising over $100,000 for COVID-19-related causes with guests including Woody Harrelson, Edward Norton, David Blaine, The Lumineers, and more.

+2021–2023: On The Pacific (Live) and The Valley

+In December 2020, the group livestreamed a performance from a ship and subsequently released a live album along with its accompanying live film On The Pacific.

+In 2022, they released their sophomore full length studio album The Valley accompanied by a 30-minute short film.
+The film was written, directed, and produced with Christian A. Pierce (best known for his work on The Real Bros of Simi Valley).

+2023–Present: We'll Always Have Paris

+In 2023, Magic Giant released the singles "This Could Be Us" with artist Mikky Ekko (best known for his collaboration with Rihanna on "Stay") and the late poet Alan Watts; and "Strange World" featuring Laura Dreyfuss (best known for her work in Glee).

+In July 2024, the band released their third length studio album We'll Always Have Paris, and their song “Window” hit 25M streams on Spotify.

+In August 2024, Magic Giant opened 3 shows for OneRepublic at the brand new Ford Amphitheater in Colorado Springs, CO, becoming the first act ever to play the venue.